alx-sch/miniRT/README.md

 **Let's do an example with two not-normalized vectors, v1 (2,1,4) and v2 (3,4,2):**

-1. Find the dot product of v1 and v2, which is 18.
+1. Find the *dot product* of v1 and v2, which is 18.
-2. Find the magnitude of each vector. v1 is 4.582575695 and v2 is 5.385164807.
+2. Find the *magnitude* of *each vector*. v1 is 4.582575695 and v2 is 5.385164807.
-3. Multiply the two magnitudes 4.582575695 and 5.385164807.
+3. *Multiply* the two magnitudes 4.582575695 and 5.385164807.
 We get 24.677925359.
-4. Divide the dot product by the product (multiplication) of the two magnitudes.
+4. *Divide* the dot product by the product (multiplication) of the two magnitudes.
 18 / 24.677925359.
 5. We get 0.729396809.

-6. Our result indicates that the angle is less than 90 degrees, but greater than 0 degrees.
+Our result indicates that the angle is less than 90 degrees, but greater than 0 degrees.
-7. The angle between v1 and v2 is approximately 43.16°.
+The angle between v1 and v2 is approximately 43.16°.
 We will not look more into how dot product is converted into degrees, as this feels redundant for now.

 ---